-(5) A staff member who benefits from a motor vehicle allowance may not make use of a municipal vehicle.
+(5) A staff member who benefits from a motor vehicle allowance may not make use of the Council vehicle unless authorised to do so by the Council.

 (6) Only a permanent staff member may benefit from the motor vehicle allowance scheme.